Danish Realm: Population and area

 The Kingdom has submitted five claims to the United Nations that its exclusive economic zone extends beyond the usual 200 nautical miles limit: one north and one south of the Faroe Islands, and three around Greenland.
-One Greenlandic claim includes the North Pole and the Lomonosov Ridge, and extend all the way to the Russian exclusive economic zone.
+One Greenlandic claim includes the North Pole and the Lomonosov Ridge, and extends all the way to the Russian exclusive economic zone.
 Claims overlapping with other nations' claims have to be resolved through negotiation; in 2019, Iceland, Norway and the Kingdom of Denmark settled their claims to the area north of the Faroe Islands.

 The Kingdom was in a dispute with Canada on who has sovereignty over Hans Island between 1978 and 2022.
 The two governments eventually settled on a border running approximately halfway through the island, establishing a land border between the two states.

 Historical background

 The Faroe Islands were settled by Norwegian Vikings in the 9th century, displacing Irish monks already there.
 Iceland was settled in the 9th century by Norsemen, and was a free state until 1262/1264, when it came under Norwegian taxation.
-Greenland, later populated by the Indigenous Greenlandic Inuit, was settled by Norwegians in the 10th century, among those Erik the Red.
+Greenland, later populated by the Indigenous Greenlandic Inuit, was settled by Norse (Norwegians and Icelanders) in the 10th century, among those being Erik the Red.
 The connection to Greenland was lost in the 15th century, but Denmark–Norway again established connections in 1721 through the missionary Hans Egede.

 In 1814, Denmark ceded Norway to Sweden under the Treaty of Kiel, but kept control of the Faroe Islands, Greenland, and Iceland.
 The colonies on Greenland were situated on the west coast, and as a condition for the sale of the Danish West Indies to the United States in 1917, the U.S. recognised Danish sovereignty over the whole island, and most countries followed suit.
 One exception was Norway who in 1931 occupied parts of East Greenland, but abandoned their claim in 1933, when it lost the case at the Permanent Court of International Justice.